Adeola Olubamiji

-Adeola Deborah Olubamiji is a Nigerian-Canadian technologist who specializes in metal and plastic additive manufacturing (also known as 3D printing).
+Adeola Deborah Olubamiji (born April 3, 1985) is a Canadian technologist who specializes in metal and plastic additive manufacturing (also known as 3D printing).
 In 2017, she became the first Black person to obtain a PhD in Biomedical Engineering from the 112-year-old University of Saskatchewan, Canada.
 She went on to give a TEDx Talk on how she utilized 3D printing for recovery of damaged articular cartilage in Canada.

 Background and education

 Adeola Olubamiji was born on April 3, 1985, in Nigeria, a native of Ijare area, Ondo state.
 She was raised in Ibadan where she attended Alafia Public Primary School and St Gabriel Secondary School, Mokola.
 She obtained her bachelor's degree in Physics (with Electronics) from Olabisi Onabanjo University, and later went on to obtain her master's degree at Tampere University of Technology, Finland.
 She received her Doctorate degree from University of Saskatchewan, becoming the first Black person to obtain a Ph.D. in Biomedical Engineering from the University.